-Sometimes the world can seem dark, and it’s easy to lose hope.
+Sometimes, the world can seem dark, and losing hope is easy.
 But for Meatball or Meaty – a rescued smiley Pit Bull mix – life is beautiful.
 He was taken in by Lisa Reilly, who shared in an essay for Petco how she found love again through Meaty’s smiles after seeing him on Fresno Bully Shelter’s Facebook page.

-In gratitude, Meaty showed his full support for Lisa’s other half, Joe.
-Patience paid off when Joe trained Meaty to balance a diamond ring on his nose– leading to an irresistible proposal.
+In gratitude, Meaty fully supported Lisa’s other half, Joe.
+When Joe trained Meaty to balance a diamond ring on his nose, patience paid off, leading to an irresistible proposal.
 Now, the entire family is spreading their lovely smiles all over Instagram.
 Below are some of our favorite snapshots!

-Lisa Reilly came across a photo of him online that was posted by Fresno Bully Rescue.
-He looked strikingly similar to her own dog, Kitty, who had recently passed away three months prior.
+Lisa Reilly found a photo of him online posted by Fresno Bully Rescue.
+He looked strikingly similar to her dog, Kitty, who had recently passed away three months prior.

-When she seeing him living in the shelter, Meaty was lying in the sun enjoying the heat.
-Many other dogs who live in shelters require just as much attention as he did.
+When she saw him living in the shelter, Meaty was lying in the sun enjoying the heat.
+Many other dogs living in shelters require as much attention as he did.

 “I found Meaty in a terrible state, but Fresno Bully Rescue did an amazing job nursing him back to health until I was able to bring him home,” Reilly recounts.